matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 logic.
 Logic is just a tool to science, as science is a tool to engineering.

-So both science and engineering _use_ logic, which itself is another field that has its own set of things it depend upon, ad infinitum...
+So both science and engineering _use_ logic, which itself is another field that has its own set of things it depends upon, ad infinitum...

 I think it is fair to say that 'software development' in a similar way _uses_ some engineering principles, just as engineering uses some scientific